cardano-bsd-alliance/misc-tools/submit-api/Readme.md

 make

 The cardano-submit-api binary will be availabe in the same directory after build process is finished.
+Install by running:

+cp cardano-submit-api /usr/local/bin/

 The binary does not require arguments, however, it expects CARDANO_NODE_SOCKET_PATH ENV var to be set, or the socket file to be located at "/node-ipc/node.socket"